Andrew Left: Citron Research

 In October 2015, The Globe and Mail of Toronto, quoted independent research firm 5i Research Inc CEO Peter Hodson, as stating that "What they seem to do quite well is they're able to spin existing facts into a horrible scenario.
 It reads very badly," and that "Their job as a company is to create the most amount of panic so they and their clients can make the most amount of money."

 Citron Research published a report on May 19, 2019, regarding African eCommerce company Jumia, one month after its IPO had resulted in shares values rising about 250 percent.
 Subsequent to the Citron report, stock value dropped by 50 percent in one week.
 Citron alleged “material discrepancies” between the IPO filing and a confidential presentation made by Jumia to its investors on October 18, 2018.
 Citron Research alleged that the company had presented incorrect figures concerning active users, specifically, its percentage of product returned and active customers before the IPO.
 By August 2019, Jumia was named in several class-action suits related to employee fraud.

 In January 2021, Citron Research stated in an interview held by Andrew Left that the company has covered the majority of its short positions after the GameStop short squeeze in the $90s/share at a loss of 100%, now having a small manageable position.
 The Wall Street Journal reported Left being targeted online, including an incident where Left's social media accounts were hacked to text his children and used "threatening, profane and personal language".

 Valeant Pharmaceuticals

-Left's 2015 report on Valeant Pharmaceutical (later known as Bausch Health) accused the company of channel stuffing and using sham transactions to inflate drug sales.
+Left's 2015 report on Valeant Pharmaceuticals (later known as Bausch Health) accused the company of channel stuffing and using sham transactions to inflate drug sales.
 Left's initial report focused on an investigation launched by Senator Bernie Sanders and Representative Elijah Cummings that examined Valeant's business model of massively spiking the prices of drugs to which it had acquired marketing rights.
 Left followed up with a report focused on pharmaceutical distributor Philidor RX.
 Left called for the US Securities and Exchange Commission to investigate the issue and referred to the company as the "Pharmaceutical Enron".
 As a result of the report, Valeant shares dropped after a five-year peak, eventually falling more than 90 percent from its peak in August 2015, and announced the resignation of longtime CEO J. Michael Pearson the following March.